Hilário Maximiniano Antunes Gurjão: Legacy

-His remains were taken to the Court of Rio de Janeiro, taken from the Igreja da Cruz dos Militares to the Navy Arsenal, where they were shipped to his home province of Pará on the afternoon of June 30, 1870.
+His remains were taken to the Court, taken from the Igreja da Cruz dos Militares to the Navy Arsenal, where they were shipped to his home province of Pará on the afternoon of 30 June 1870.
 The urn was taken by the Count of Eu, the Minister of War Marquis of Muritiba and by several Generals.
-His Majesty Emperor Dom Pedro II of Brazil accompanied the procession on foot to the navy arsenal.
+Emperor Dom Pedro II of Brazil accompanied the procession on foot to the navy arsenal.

-On September 2, 1870, under Law No. 615 authorized the government to erect the monument to General Hilário Maximiano Antunes Gurjão, located in the commercial center of Belém.
+On 2 September 1870, under Law No. 615 authorized the government to erect the monument to General Hilário Maximiano Antunes Gurjão, located in the commercial center of Belém.
 For a decade the project remained without execution.
-A new legislative resolution taken on April 4, 1880, transformed into Law No. 982 which confirmed the previous law.
+A new legislative resolution taken on 4 April 1880, transformed into Law No. 982 which confirmed the previous law.

 The monument had first been thought of as a mausoleum in the Soledade Cemetery but it was then decided to erect a monument in honor of General Gurjão at Praça das Mercês.
 But they saw that the site would not be suitable because of the height of the neighboring buildings and the monument would be disproportionate.
 So it was decided that it would be in Dom Pedro II Square, which had previously been called the Primitive Palace Square, Constitution Square, the Square of Independence and the Affonso Penna Park.
-On August 15, 1882, the commemorative date of the Adhesion of Pará, the monument was inaugurated under the governorship of the Baron of Marajó.
+On 15 August 1882, the commemorative date of the Adhesion of Pará, the monument was inaugurated under the governorship of the Baron of Marajó.

 During the 77th anniversary of the Battle of Monte Castello and the birthday of General Gurjão, the Northern Military Command celebrated the anniversaries and visited the monument.